wix-incubator/sentry-monitor/README.md

-# sentry-monitor
+# 🖥 Sentry Monitor

 ## Big Idea

-A job runs every five minutes that reviews all Sentry events in the last five minutes, and filters to those that meet some predetermined search criteria.
+A job runs every five minutes that reviews all [Sentry](https://sentry.io) events in the last five minutes, and filters to those that meet some predetermined search criteria.
-The data is then summarized nicely and sent to New Relic and Anodot, where we can build dashboards and anomaly detection.
+The data is then summarized nicely and sent to [New Relic](https://newrelic.com) and [Anodot](https://anodot.com) so that you can build dashboards and configure anomaly detection.

-For more discussion of the how and why, see [this blog post](http://www.aarongreenwald.com/blog/sentry-new-relic-anodot-integration)
+For more discussion of the how and why, see [this blog post](http://www.aarongreenwald.com/blog/sentry-new-relic-anodot-integration).

 ## The Basic Mechanism

 The main artifact of this repo is a web server with a single endpoint.
 A cron job should `POST` to this endpoint once every five minutes, triggering the job.
-This architecture allows it to be deployed on any number of servers with failover support and allows it to be safely restarted.
+The job will query Sentry, process the data, and report it to New Relic and Anodot.
+This (sometimes thought of as convoluted) architecture allows the service to be deployed on any number of servers with failover support and allows it to be safely restarted.

+## Some Vocabulary

+Your Sentry account is called an *organization* (`org`).
+Within it, you have any number of `project`s, which hold untold numbers of `events` that are grouped into `issues`.
+You might have only one project if you have only one application, or you might have several if you work for a large company with lots of different product offerings.
+The issue grouping is based on Sentry's algorithm that attempts to group similar events so that you can get an idea of how common a bug is, etc.

+Sentry Monitor is configured with a list of projects and their associated `filters`.
+Each filter contains an array of `searchTerms`.
+The projects are your Sentry projects, and the filters are ways to reduce the overload of events and group them into areas.
+For example, you might have a filter called `ui` that contains `searchTerms: ['module_1', 'component_x']` because the UI developer(s) on your team are particularly interested in monitoring events that have `module_1` or `component_x` in their text (because Sentry events contain the stack trace, this is an easy way to filter by location in the source).
+You might have another filter called `infra` and another filter `all` for a broad overview.
+(They can overlap, each filter will contain all the data that matches its search terms.
+For the `all` filter, just pass an empty string as the only item in the `searchTerms` array).

 ## What You End Up With

-For each filter:
+For each project/filter, the following data is reported to New Relic every five minutes.
+The data will be available for querying in the Insights application under the type `SentryMonitoring`.

-1. Total Event Count: Number of events that occurred in the last five minutes that meet the criteria
+1. Total Event Count: Number of events that occurred in the last five minutes that meet the filter criteria
-1. Sentry issues (groups of events that Sentry considers to be the same problem) that occurred in the last five minutes along with a link to Sentry, a description, and the number of actual events that occurred in the last five minutes matching this issue.
+1. Sentry issues that occurred in the last five minutes along with a link to Sentry, a description, and the number of actual events that occurred in the last five minutes matching this issue.

-(This data is not sent to Anodot.)
+For each project/filter, the following data is reported to Anodot every five minutes:

+1. Total Event Count: Number of events that occurred in the last five minutes that meet the filter criteria

 ## Usage